Contractors registered under the Construction Industry Scheme (CIS) are required to deduct the following tax from their payments to subcontractors:

-Your company must complete a monthly report to HMRC providing various information, including the amount of CIS deducted from your subcontractors.
-The report needs to be made for individuals and businesses you employ as CIS subcontractors.
+Your company must complete a monthly report to HMRC providing certain information, including the amount of CIS deducted from your subcontractors.
+The report needs to be made for all individuals and businesses you employ as CIS subcontractors.

 Your limited company pays all the deductions made over to HMRC in the same way as other PAYE taxes are paid.

-Your limited company is working for a contractor and is paying subcontractors
+You or your limited company is working for a contractor and is also paying subcontractors

-Your limited company provides services to a contractor, and uses subcontractors.
+You or your limited company provides services to a contractor, and also uses subcontractors.

-In this situation, you will need to combine the two previous scenarios:
+In this situation, you’ll need to combine the two previous scenarios:

 - The contractor will make the necessary CIS deductions from its payments to your limited company